Dawn MacLear spent the majority of her youth dancing.

 At length, Dawn began re-examining Yoga concepts and poses using the ideas of exercise science.
 She refreshed her knowledge with a Yoga certification and considered the challenges of explaining just what happens in the body in each Yoga pose and why Yogis say the things that they do.

 The result is a Yoga that can be done by all apparently healthy people, a Yoga that makes sense to exercise science practitioners, medical practitioners, dance professionals and martial artists.

 Dawn MacLear currently teaches Evolved Yoga at:

-- Dawn also offers 3 continuing education credits though The American Council on Exercise for Yoga
+- Dawn offers 3 continuing education credits through The American Council on Exercise for Yoga

 - Dawn MacLear teaches for www.foreverybodyfitness.com on Zoom!

 Click here to see a list of Dawn’s awards and honors.